 - Interpreting – This is the final function of accounting.
 It is concerned with explaining the meaning and significance of the relationship as established by the analysis of accounting data.
 The recorded financial data is analyzed and interpreted in a manner that will enable the end-users to make a meaningful judgment about the financial condition and profitability of the business operations.
 The financial statement should explain not only what had happened but also why it happened and what is likely to happen under specified conditions.

 - Communicating – It is concerned with the transmission of summarised, analyzed, and interpreted information to the end-users to enable them to make rational decisions.
 This is done through the preparation and distribution of accounting reports, which include besides the usual profit and loss account and the balance sheet, additional information in the form of accounting ratios, graphs, diagrams, fund flow statements, etc.

 What is Accountancy?

 Accountancy implies the systematic body of knowledge that prescribes accounting principles, conventions, and techniques, which are to be followed during the accounting process.
 Accountancy is the set of concepts, principles, techniques, and rules that constitutes the framework of accounting.
-Also, accountancy entails complete knowledge of accounting which includes both conceptual understanding of the subject and practical application as to the maintenance of books of accounts.
+Also, accountancy entails complete knowledge of accounting which includes both conceptual understanding of the subject and practical application to the maintenance of books of accounts.

-Accountancy is the practice of recording, classifying and reporting business transactions for a business.
+Accountancy is the practice of recording, classifying, and reporting business transactions for a business.
 It provides feedback to management regarding the financial performance and financial status of an organization.
 The practice of accountancy has crossed its usual domain of preparation of financial statements, interpretation of such statements, and audit thereof.